List of musicians from Des Moines

 There have been multiple musicians from Des Moines, Iowa, mainly rock bands and jazz musicians.
-The most popular being the rock band, Slipknot, with most its members being born in Des Moines.
+The most popular being the Heavy Metal band, Slipknot, with most its members being born in Des Moines.
 Des Moines has a lot of local venues, independent radio stations, and community events that help expand music in the surrounding areas.
 Local festivals such as the Hinterland Music Festival and 80/35 Music Festival attract many visitors.
 Many musicians from the area credit Des Moines in shaping their careers.

 The combined events venue of Casey's Center, EMC Expo Center, and the Community Choice Credit Union Veterans Auditorium ballroom has hosted 346 events so far, as of 2025, and has made a profit of $1.84 million.